 epidemics;

-riots; and
+riots or other significant civil unrest, excluding strikes and labor disputes; or

 war.

 In each instance, the failure to perform must be beyond the control and without the fault or negligence of Seller (Force Majeure Event).
-If Seller’s failure is caused by the failure of a subcontractor of Seller and if such failure arises out of causes beyond the control of both, and if such failure is without the fault or negligence of either, such failure by Seller to deliver Products on the scheduled delivery date will be excused unless the Products or services to be furnished by the subcontractor were obtainable from other sources in sufficient time to permit Seller to meet the required delivery schedules.
-Seller will notify Boeing in writing within ten (10) calendar days after the beginning of any such cause.
+Seller will provide Boeing Written Notice as soon as possible after the beginning of a Force Majeure Event, but no later than ten (10) calendar days.
 Seller will avoid or minimize all such failures, including exercising work around plans or obtaining the Products from other sources.
-Seller’s failure to deliver Product on the scheduled delivery date will be excused for up to thirty (30) calendar days if the delay is reasonably attributable to the Force Majeure Event and Seller has fulfilled its obligations under Section 5.7.
+Seller’s failure to deliver Product on the scheduled delivery date will be excused for up to thirty (30) calendar days if the delay is caused by the Force Majeure Event and Seller has fulfilled its obligations under Section 5.7.

-If the delivery of the Product is delayed for more than thirty (30) calendar days due to a Force Majeure Event, the delay will be deemed a Default under this BSCA and Boeing will have the rights under Section 18.
+- Force Majeure defined in article 5.5 shall be extended to any unpredictable event beyond the control of the Seller.
+Even In case FM lasts more than 30 days, Boeing may not claim damages due to force majeure.

 Expedite of Requirements.

 Boeing will not pay expedite charges for short flow requirements.
-Seller will support Boeing's short flow requirements with its best commercially reasonable efforts.
+Seller will support Boeing's short flow requirements with its best efforts.

 Notice of Delay.

 Seller will immediately provide Written Notice to Boeing of any circumstances, including circumstances that may be a Force Majeure Event that may cause a delay in delivery of the Product.
 Seller will state the estimated duration of such delay and the actions being taken by Seller and the Supply Chain to prevent or recover from such delay.
 Seller will require the Supply Chain to provide such notification to Seller concerning any such delay in the delivery of any subcontracted goods or services to Seller.
-At Boeing's direction and at Seller’s expense, Seller will use its best commercially reasonable efforts, including shipping via air or other expedited routing, in order to avoid or minimize delay to the maximum extent possible.
+At Boeing's direction and at Seller’s expense, Seller will use its best efforts, including shipping via air or other expedited routing, in order to avoid or minimize delay to the maximum extent possible.

 Notwithstanding Section 10, Boeing may direct Seller to deliver non-Conforming Product in order to avoid or minimize a delay in delivery in order to avoid or minimize a delay in delivery.
 Notwithstanding such direction, Boeing reserves all rights and remedies with respect to the delivery by Seller of a non-Conforming Product.